jmgmiko/zoobook_selenium/README.md

 # zoobook_selenium
-Automated testing framework for Zoobook's EMR which is written in Java and uses TestNG
+Automated testing framework for Zoobook's EMR that implements Selenium.
+It is written in Java and uses TestNG.

 ### The Input of the Testing Framework
 This framework is fed by an Excel file which contains 2 sheets: